 The centerpiece of this tent is the HUGE vestibule at the front of the tent.
 This is ideal for any campers with dogs or lots of gear with them.
 It also provides plenty of space for sitting inside while staying protected from UV on a sunny day.

 Unfortunately, we feel that Kelty missed a trick.
 A mesh door to this vestibule would have allowed it to act as a large screen room to keep away insects while you camp.

 There are also a number of other annoyances with this Kelty tent.

 The materials don’t feel particularly robust and the lifespan of this tent may disappoint.
 The floor, in particular, feels very thin and we definitely encourage you to pick up a footprint for this tent.

 We do like that the 6 person model comes with a back door, a feature we feel is missing on the four-person model.

 The six person tent is also tall enough for most people to walk around inside.
-However, this does make setting up the tent a little difficult for shorter people.
+However, this does make setting up these tents a little difficult for shorter people.

-The tent also comes with fairly poor waterproofing, with a hydrostatic head rating of 1200mm.
+These tents also come with fairly poor waterproofing, with a hydrostatic head rating of 1200mm.
 Don’t get us wrong, this is still much better than many budget tents out there.
-However, we would recommend only taking this tent out in fair weather conditions.
+However, we would recommend only taking these tents out in fair weather conditions.

-Overall, if you’re a casual camper who wants to set up a tent in a campsite, have a few beers, and have plenty of space, this tent may suit you well despite its downsides.
+Overall, if you’re a casual camper who wants to set up tents in a campsite, have a few beers, and have plenty of space, these tents may suit you well despite their downsides.
 If you are looking at only using this tent for summer camping then you may also be interested in the Core Instant Cabin Tent.